dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Ordinal evaluation grid for criteria in the benchmarking framework", ) <scoring_grid_llm>

+These criteria are based on the most frequent types of errors, encountered during the weekly assessment of the solution.

 These instructions are summarized and included in the #ref(<benchmark_system_prompt>).
 The accumulated context is included, helping the model to evaluate the accuracy of the generated response.

-Finally, the individual scores are aggregated to a single score using a weighted average.
+Finally, the individual benchmark scores are aggregated into a single score by calculating the arithmetic mean and then rescaled linearly to the [0,1] interval.

 #highlight("TODO: rendre table plus jolie ?")
 #highlight("TODO: donner prompt évaluation benchmark framework")